-Figure~\ref{hosp_result} shows the estimated pooled causal effects of average all-cause deaths and cause-specific hospitalizations for five heat-related diseases per day per county among $2817$ counties across 2000-2016.
-The curves represent the differences in counts of deaths and hospitalizations per day on average across 2817 counties comparing the counterfactual scenarios where odds of issuing heat alerts were multiplied by factor $\delta \in [\exp(-2.3),\exp(2.3)]$ to the baseline scenario, where the odds of issuing heat alerts remains unchanged ($\delta = 1$).
-The corresponding point-wise 95\% confidence bands of the differences are presented by the dotted lines.
-The black vertical lines represent the average number of deaths and hospitalizations that could be avoided on a warm season day for a county and their corresponding confidence intervals (CIs) if we had increased the odds of issuing heart alerts by $[\exp(2.3) \approx 10]$-fold.
-We find, in general, consistent downward patterns among the pooled causal effect curves for each health outcomes as the $\log(\delta)$ increase above 0 indicating the reductions of all-cause deaths and cause-specific hospitalizations for five heat-related diseases among Medicare enrollees per day per county as $\log(\delta)$ increases.
+Figure~\ref{hosp_result} shows the estimated pooled causal effects for the daily average number of all-cause deaths and cause-specific hospitalizations for five heat-related diseases per county among $2,837$ counties across the warm months of 2006-2016.
+The curves represent the differences in daily average numbers of deaths and hospitalizations averaged across $2,837$ counties comparing the counterfactual scenarios where the probability of issuing heat alerts was multiplied by an odds ratio $\delta_t \in [1,10]$ to the factual scenario, where the probability of issuing heat alerts remains unchanged ($\delta_t = 1$).
+The dashed red lines represent the corresponding point-wise Wald 95\% CIs of the differences.
+The dashed blue lines represent the time-uniform 95\% CSs.
+The black vertical lines represent the average number of deaths and hospitalizations that could be avoided per day per county and their corresponding CIs if we had increased the probability of issuing heat alerts by the maximum odds considered, $\delta_t = 10$.
+We found, in general, consistent downward patterns among the pooled causal effect curves for each health outcome as the $\log(\delta_t)$ increases above 0, indicating slight reductions in average all-cause deaths and cause-specific hospitalizations for five heat-related diseases among Medicare enrollees as $\log(\delta_t)$ increases.